suddash24/modern-data-architecture-accelerator/DEPLOYMENT.md

 <path_to_cloned_repo>/bin/mdaa deploy -m test_roles_module,test_datalake_module
 ```

 Any CLI params not recognized by MDAA CLI will be pushed down to the CDK/Terraform CLI.
-In this examle, `--no-rollback` will be pushed down to CDK:
+In this example, `--no-rollback` will be pushed down to CDK:

 ```bash
 <path_to_cloned_repo>/bin/mdaa deploy --no-rollback